-To replace the windshield wipers to the retracted position, push the connection of the wiper arm and wiper blade downward.
+Push the connection of the wiper arm and wiper blade downward.

 To prevent the wiper blades from being deformed, be sure to hold the connection of the wiper arm and wiper blade securely.

 Rear window and outside rear view mirror defoggers